adammarcwilliams/AMWBlog/content/blog/animating-javascript-trigonometry/index.md

 The more I discover, the more fun I tend to have when coding interactive experiences and so I've decided to start sharing what I learn to reinforce it and act as a reference for future me who's bound to forget stuff.

 In this post I'm sharing some simple trigonometry techniques that have proved useful on several occasions.
-To do so we will create a little demo of an eye-ball that looks at your cursor as you move it around the screen.
+To do so we'll create a little demo of an eye-ball that looks at your cursor as you move it around the screen.

 ## Canvas Set-up